JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/oneaudit4/sf2024/sf2024NmvrsLogLinear.html" rel="sf2024NmvrsLogLinear">![sf2024NmvrsLogLinear](docs/plots/oneaudit4/sf2024/sf2024NmvrsLogLinear.png)</a>

 Here is the same election using OneAudit where the in-person ballots are in precinct pools and have no card style data.
+About 86% of the ballots have CVRs, the rest are in the precinct pools.
 We run the audit 50 times with different permutations of the actual ballots, and show a scatter plot of the results.
 The variance is due to the random order of the pooled ballots; the 50 trials are spread out vertically, since they all have the same margin: